-You’ll also find a reflexology footpath and might even encounter swans wandering around the area.
+You’ll also find a reflexology footpath and even encounter swans wandering around the garden.

 SAM POH TONG

 There are stairs leading to the upper floor but they seemed to be closed off at the time of my visit.
-There is also a passageway leading to quite an impressive pagoda and a tortoise pond but unfortunately, they didn’t seem well maintained.
-So, if you’re on a tight schedule, you can skip this one.
+There’s also a passageway leading to quite an impressive pagoda and a tortoise pond but unfortunately, they didn’t seem well maintained.
+So, if you’re on a tight schedule, you may skip this one.

 RELAX AT GUNUNG LANG RECREATIONAL PARK

 Gunung Lang Lake was actually tin mining site back in the days but has now been transformed into a recreational park.
 The lake is very busy during the weekend and seems to be a very popular attraction in Ipoh, especially among locals.

 At the entrance, you’ll see an artificial waterfall made by hydraulic pumps with the beautiful limestone cliffs as backdrop.